sambyers/mindful-messages/README.md

 Chalice is a serverless app framework.
 It's produced by AWS and is very simple to use.
 [Learn about Chalice.](https://aws.github.io/chalice/index.html)

 #### Configuration
-Chalice configuration lives in the .chalice directory and is not present in this repo.
+Chalice configuration lives in the ```.chalice``` directory and is not present in this repo.
 It is deployment specific.
+Make a ```.chalice``` directory to put Chalice configuration in.
 The Chalice configuration template used by this app is below.
 ```
 {
   "version": "2.0",